History of Bismarck, North Dakota: Turn of the century

 Like most of the country, the 1890s were hard times for North Dakota.
 The Panic of 1893 was the nation's worst economic hardship to that point, and North Dakota's strong agriculture-based economy was directly affected.
 To make things worse, Bismarck was struck by a severe fire in August 1898, which destroyed much of the city.
 On May 14, 1889 the Constitutional Convention was held in Bismarck where the Dakota Territory was admitted into the Union as two states.

 Rebuilding Bismarck

 After the 1898 fire, Bismarck was forced to rebuild a large portion of the city, including most of its downtown.
 Buildings from this point onward were built mostly of brick and concrete, and often advertised as "fireproof".
 Two large and luxurious hotel complexes were constructed at this time.
 Hotel McKenzie, later renamed Patterson Hotel, opened on January 1, 1911, followed by Grand Pacific Hotel in 1912.
 These served as Bismarck's largest hotels for decades.
 Some U.S. presidents stayed at the famous Patterson Hotel.

-Hotel McKenzie

-Hotel McKenzie opened its doors on January 1, 1911.
-Political boss Alexander McKenzie first owned the hotel, but it was eventually purchased by Edward Patterson, a close friend to McKenzie.
-The hotel was renamed the Patterson Hotel in 1923.
-The Patterson would become home to the Non-Partisan League and was well known as a gathering place for powerful politicians and businessmen.
-The Patterson secretly served alcohol during prohibition in addition to hosting illegal gambling and prostitutes.